 JustOn Bank Payments

-JustOn Bank Payments is a Salesforce app that directly integrates Salesforce CRM with German and French banks.
-Using the secure, EBICS compliant connection, businesses can retrieve payment information and transfer it to their Salesforce org.
-Users will then be able to match this information with orders, invoices or other statements that involve payments.
+JustOn Bank Payments is a Salesforce app that directly integrates Salesforce CRM with European banks.
+Using the secure, EBICS compliant connection, businesses can both retrieve payment information and transfer it to their Salesforce org, as well as upload relevant payment information.

 Prior to using JustOn Bank Payments, your business must enter into a (usually chargeable) contract on the intended data access with your bank.
 The contract must specify, among others, the users who work with the software and the relevant bank accounts.